astral-sh/uv/docs/pip/environments.md

 ```

 Note this requires the requested Python version to be available on the system.
-However, in preview mode, [uv will download Python for you](../python-versions.md).
+However, if available, uv will download Python for you.
-See the [Python request](../python.md) documentation for more details on requesting Python versions.
+See the [Python version](../python-versions.md) documentation for more details.

 ## Using a virtual environment